 Thy Kingdom Come 2020

-From May 21st to May 31st (Ascension to Pentecost), we are joining together with Christians around the world in Thy Kingdom Come, a global wave of prayer when we pray for more people to come to know Jesus Christ.
-Below find some things you can do as an individual or in a family group.
-We will post something new here each day.
-You can do one new activity each day or pick and choose the activities that suit you and repeat them.
-Some may be suitable to do on the day they are posted; for others, you may want to challenge yourself to accomplish the activity at some point before the tens days are up.
-If you do nothing else, please pray everyday for others to come to know Jesus’ love for them.
+From May 21st to May 31st (Ascension to Pentecost), we joined together with Christians around the world in Thy Kingdom Come, a global wave of prayer when we pray for more people to come to know Jesus Christ.
+Below you can still find some prayer activities you can do as an individual or in a family group.

 May 21 – Creating a Prayer Space: Arrange meaningful items, such as some tealights or a pillar candle, a cross, Bible, or other sanctifying objects, on a piece of coloured cloth to designate a special place in your home.
 This will remind you and everyone in your household that prayer is an important part of everyday life and that God is present, even when we cannot gather in our church building.
 A bowl on the table can be used to hold petitions or prayer requests written on pieces of paper.
 Alternatively, you may want to gather your Prayer Space items in a pretty basket or gift box.
 Then, at a specific time each day, you can take your portable Prayer Space with you to a comfortable chair in a quiet place where you sit and reflect, or to an outdoor location conducive to prayer and meditation.
 Plan to use your Prayer Space daily through Thy Kingdom Come 2020.